Analyse a company’s financials — without being an accountant

-• Consistent revenue growth.
+Consistent revenue growth

-For example, Company X sells 10,000 widgets at a hundred dollars each in one year, the company’s revenue for that year is:
+For example, if company X sells 10,000 bags, each at a price of $100 in 2022, its revenue for that year is:

 You want to look for: